 7. Indulging yourself with the Turkish coffee

-Cappadocia offers full of amazing viewing points, so take your time to admire this one of a kind landscape.
+Cappadocia offers full of amazing viewing points, so take your time to admire this unique landscape.
 Grab a Turkish coffee and just enjoy the view.
 A little bit outside of the Uçhisar are some cafes (very popular as a bus stops, so be prepared for crowds).
-We stopped at the O Agacin Alti cafe.
+We stopped at the O Agacin Alti cafe, where I had one of the best coffees in Cappadocia – because of the amazing view.
 (38.64119 / 034.81735)

 8. Getting to know the history in the Göreme Open Air Museum

 Göreme is some kind of Cappadocia’s capital and you can also find an open air museum there.
 You can walk among the cave churches and their frescoes dated from 10th to 12th century.
 Visiting the museum is one of the must things to do in Cappadocia.

 The parking opposite the entrance is payable.
 (38.64379 / 034.83012)

 9. Get a selfie under the blue eyes tree

 Best and most recognizable souvenir from Turkey is a blue eye, which will protect you against bad luck and thoughts.
 That is why you can find them everywhere – in people’s home, jewelry, cars, buses… You can find a really nice tree in Cappadocia, where you can take a selfie with the numerous blue eyes or you can also hang one up.
 Ever since I saw photos of the tree online, I knew I need to find it – and so did others.
 It looks like taking a photo underneath is one of the most popular things to do in Cappadocia.